Monthly Tech-Tip from Tony Hansen SignUp

 1 The original drawing in Fusion 360 (aluminum cuphead, jigger mold with bowl-outside profile, bowl mold, jigger mold case and jigger template).

-2 The original bowl purchased at Ikea with the 3D printed shell of its outside contours (12% bigger).
+2 The original bowl purchased at Ikea alongside the 3D printed shell of its outside contours (12% bigger).

-3 The plaster form of the outside shape (created from the shell mold).
+3 The plaster model of the outside shape (created from the shell mold).

-5 The collar assembly (clamped, glued and soaped).
+5 The rail assembly (clamped, glued and soaped) ready for use to pour working mold.

-6 The brown outside form soaped and glued to the Arborite bat using sticky clay.
-The collar assembly was glued down.
+6 The model soaped and glued to an Arborite bat (using sticky clay).
+The rail assembly glued down.

-9 The jigger mold inserted into the cuphead ready for use.
+9 The jigger mold inserted into the cuphead is ready for use.

-Bowl jigger mold with PLA 3D printed casing
+Bowl jigger mold encased in a PLA 3D print

 3D-printed jigger template for cereal bowl